 The Indian Pueblo Cultural Center presents the world of 19 Indian Pueblos, with museum exhibits that take visitors on a walk through time.
-Discover the emergence stories of each pueblo.
 There are arts and crafts on display, rotating artistic exhibits, drumming, and a variety of dances.
 Check ahead to see if there will be bread baking demonstrations in the traditional horno oven when you plan to stop by.
 The Center is close to downtown Albuquerque and other local attractions.Continue to 5 of 12 below.

 05 of 12

-You won't want to miss the diverse dinosaurs of the New Mexico Museum of Natural History, from the one flying overhead in the atrium, to the brontosaurus on the second floor.
-Prehistoric dinosaurs roam the halls, but there are also exhibits on the startup of the computer, where kids can make their own videos, and exhibits on the exploration of space.
+You won't want to miss the diverse dinosaurs of the New Mexico Museum of Natural History, from the one flying overhead in the atrium to the brontosaurus on the second floor.
+Prehistoric dinosaurs roam the halls, but there are also computer exhibits, where kids can make their own videos, and exhibits on the exploration of space.
 There is even a life-sized model of the Mars rover, and kids can pan its camera to look at themselves.
 With a Dynatheater and a planetarium, there are shows that will captivate the kids.
 The Discovery Center houses hands-on activities and live creatures that children can touch.
 One of the oldest of the Albuquerque museums, there are always new and exciting exhibits.

 06 of 12